Comment on page

 .

 Spanning tasks, as the name suggests, span over an interval.
-The output of a spanning task remains
+The output of a spanning task remains true

 for one duration and remains false